-Health Data Research UK (“HDR UK”) is a limited company registered in England and Wales under company number 10887014 and its registered office is at 215 Euston Road, London, England, NW1 2BE
+HDR UK is a limited company registered in England and Wales under company number 10887014.
+Its registered office is at 215 Euston Road, London, England, NW1 2BE.

 DATA WE COLLECT ABOUT YOU

 Personal data means any information about an individual from which that person can be identified.
 We may collect, use, store and transfer different kinds of personal data:

 HOW IS YOUR PERSONAL DATA COLLECTED?